 Reacting to customer needs during times such as this doesn’t require you necessarily require you to drastically alter your business model or create a marketing strategy from scratch.

-But you may want to reconsider target market segments, revise your marketing budget, and rethink your high-level strategic marketing plan, including your customer engagement efforts.
+But you may want to reconsider target market segments, revise your marketing budget, and rethink your high-level strategic marketing plan, including your engagement efforts.

 In other words?
 Conduct a SWOT analysis.